Utah Administrative Code

 C. The school district designates safe areas for bus stops.

 (1) To promote efficiency, the USOE approved minimum distance between bus stops is 3/10 of a mile.
-The USOE may approve shorter distances between bus stops for student safety.
+The USOE may make exceptions for shorter distances between bus stops for student safety.

 (2) Bus routes shall avoid, whenever possible, bus stops on dead-end roads.